 On July 23, 2018, the Magic traded Harveys NBA rights, alongside Dakari Johnson to the Memphis Grizzlies for Jarell Martin and cash considerations.
 For the 2018–19 season, Harvey was added to the roster of the Grizzlies’ G League affiliate, the Memphis Hustle.
 On February 2, 2019 Harvey converted 13 3-point shots, tying the NBA G League single-game record established by Brady Heslip on November 29, 2014 that continued to stand As of March 3, 2022.

-During the 2025 NBL offseason, Tyler Harvey signed with Shanghai in the CBA and impressed early, posting 21 points, 8 rebounds, 9 assists, and 5 steals while hitting 7/14 from three (50%) in a 115–93 win over Shenzhen.
+Harvey joined the Shanghai Sharks for the 2024–25 Chinese Basketball Association season on March 28, 2025, and he impressed early with 21 points, 8 rebounds, 9 assists, and 5 steals while shooting 7-of-14 from three in a 115–93 win over Shenzhen.

 Tyler Harvey played college basketball at Eastern Washington University from 2012 to 2015, developing from a freshman contributor into one of the most prolific scorers in Division I basketball during his three active seasons with the Eagles.